jenskeiner/lintr/docs/customization.md

 layout: "single"

 menu:
-  docs_lintr:
+  lintr:
     weight: 1
 ---
 ## Custom rules

 Sometimes, the pre-defined rules may not be enough.
-For example, the rule [GF002]() checks that the default branch is named `develop`.
+For example, the rule [GF002](../rules/git-flow-default-branch/) checks that the default branch is named `develop`.
 But what if in your repositories, it is typically named `dev` or something else?
 To make your life easier, Lintr allows you to define a new rule based on the existing one, but with a different branch name to check against.
 Consider the following configuration file
 snippet:
 ```yaml
 default_ruleset: standard